 MARTIN BOND / SCIENCE PHOTO LIBRARY MARTIN BOND / SCIENCE PHOTO LIBRARY

 Slate quarry.
 View of the Penrhyn slate quarry in Bethesda, North Wales.
-In the foreground is a disused and flooded pit.
-The currently mined site is behind it (centre left).
+Newly quarried slate is transported to the conveyor belts (centre left), which carry it to the processing and storage equipment (centre).
+Slate is a mineral that is naturally formed in thin, hard layers, making it ideal for use as tiles or flagstones.
 This quarry is one of the largest in the world.
 It is well over 200 hectares in size, and goes down over 350 metres.
 Excavations started at this quarry in 1765.
-In the distance (top centre), the island of Anglesey can be seen, separated from the mainland by the Menai strait.

 Model release not required.
 Property release not required.